 Car loans are secured debts.
 The loan is backed by the car.
 So, if you fall behind on your car payments, the lender has the right to repossess the car.

-Before repossession most lenders will contact you in an effort to get you caught up on your payments.
-However, since the value of automobiles depreciate quickly, typically a lender will repossess a car after only a few missed payments.
+Before repossession, most lenders will contact you in an effort to get you caught up on your payments.
+However, since the value of automobiles depreciates quickly, typically a lender will repossess a car after only a few missed payments.